Latin III: Intermediate Latin

 Hammond and Amory: Please read section 20Ab, 20B and post your results in the forum for this week.

 Grammatical review: Prepositional objects, odd objects of special words.
-Please take quiz #17 sometime this week, and re-take it every week until you get 100% on it.

 The Last Century of the Republic